bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 3. Input-streaming
 4. Output-streaming

-A module must be a jar file containing classes and specifications.
+A module must be a `.jar` file containing classes and specifications.

 In the table below the *specification* *fields* that should be specified in the module are described: